For years I have functioned from this warped thinking–It’s all up to me!

-I’m not sure where I came up with that idea but it was leaving me exhausted and unhappy.
+I’m not sure where I came up with this idea but it was leaving me exhausted and unhappy.

 God didn’t make me a mother so I could fix or save my children but to love them, guide them and pray for them.